MDAnalysis/RotamerConvolveMD/README.rst

 to which the MTSSL spin label would be attached.
 Rotamers that overlap with protein atoms as measured by an atom-atom distance smaller than the ``--clashDistance`` will be discarded and not counted in the distance calculations.
-The user can decide to take either N1 ``--useNOelectron`` or the geometric midpointis N1 and O1  ``--no-useNOelectron``  to calculate the distances.
+The user can decide to use either N1 ``--useNOelectron`` or the geometric midpointis N1 and O1  ``--no-useNOelectron``  to calculate the distances.
 For further explanations see the ``--help`` option.